What Is a Tax Deduction: Definition & How Does It Work

 What Is a Tax Deduction?

-A tax deduction is a specific item that you might be eligible for to help reduce the total amount of taxes owed.
+A tax deduction is a specific item or expense that you might be eligible to deduct to help reduce the total amount of taxes owed.
 You subtract the amount of the tax deduction from your taxable income and you have a few choices for how to do this.

-One of the most common is the standard deduction, which is where you have one single deduction for your taxable income that’s a fixed amount.
-Or, you can choose to itemize your deductions for an additional deduction.
-To do this, you fill out Schedule A of your income tax return as a single taxpayer.
+One of the most common is the standard deduction, which is where you have one specific deduction amount that reduces your taxable income and is adjusted each year for inflation.
+For the 2022 tax year, the standard deduction amount is $12,950 ($25,900 for married filing jointly).
+Alternatively, you can choose to itemize your deductions for a greater deduction.
+To do this, you fill out Schedule A of your income tax return Form 1040.

 Whether you choose the standard deduction or itemized deductions can depend.
-For example, having itemized expenses with a value greater than the standard deduction, your best option might be to itemize.
-Some of the most common itemized deductions induce state and local taxes, unreimbursed medical expenses, charitable gifts, and mortgage interest deduction to name a few.
+For example, if you have itemized expenses with a value greater than the standard deduction, your best option might be to itemize.
+Some of the most common itemized deductions include state and local taxes, unreimbursed medical expenses, charitable gifts, and mortgage interest deduction.

 The Common Tax Deductions

 Sometimes it can be a challenge to figure out which tax deductions you might be eligible for.
-You can find most of them on Schedule A of Form 1040, however, there can be a few exceptions worth highlighting.
+You can find most of them in Schedule A of Form 1040; however, there can be a few exceptions worth highlighting.

-For example, if you make contributions to an individual retirement account (IRA), you must use Form 5498.
-Whereas when you need to report losses from investments, you must use Form 8949 and Schedule D. In most cases, you’re unable to deduct charitable contributions if you itemize them.
+For example, if you make contributions to an individual retirement account (IRA), you use Form 8880 to claim the saver’s credit and report it on Schedule 3 (Form 1040).
+Whereas when you need to report losses from investments, you must use Form 8949 and Schedule D. Charitable contributions to qualified organizations may be deductible if you itemize deductions on Schedule A.

 Here are some common tax deductions that you might be able to claim on your federal income tax return:

-- State and local taxes deduction — This amount could go up to $10,000 depending on your filing status
+- State and local taxes deduction — This amount is limited to $10,000 depending on your filing status.

-- The earned income tax credit — Enables families and workers with low to moderate incomes receive a tax dollar reduction on their income taxes.
+- The earned income tax credit — This enables families and workers with low to moderate incomes receive a tax dollar reduction on their income taxes.

 - Health savings account deduction — Some contributions are tax deductible up to certain annual limits

 - Mortgage interest deduction — If you purchased a home before Dec.
-16, 2017, you could be eligible for up to $1 million, but homes purchased after this date can be tax deductible up to $750,000
+16, 2017, you could be eligible for up to $1 million, but the interest on homes purchased after this date can be tax deductible up to $750,000.

-- Individual retirement account deduction (IRA) or a 401(k) — Certain contributions up to an annual limit can be tax deductible
+- Individual retirement account deduction (IRA) or a 401(k) — Certain contributions up to an annual limit of $6,000 ($7,000 if you are age 50 or older) can be tax deductible.